-Age of the Cave System
+Age of the cave system

-Espinasa and Espinasa (2015) proposed a model for dating caves in the Sierra de El Abra based on when they were first exposed by erosion of the overlaying impervious layers.
-Given that the cave entrance is at an altitude of 92 masl and that of the base level is at 48 masl, they reached the conclusion that Calera system cave would have started to form between 1.17-0.29 mya.
+Espinasa & Espinasa (2015) proposed a model for dating caves in the Sierra de El Abra based on when they were first exposed by erosion of the overlaying impervious layers.
+Given that the cave entrance is at an altitude of 92 masl and that of the base level is at 48 masl, they reached the conclusion that the Calera cave system would have started to form between 1.17 and 0.29 Ma.

 According to Mitchell et al. (1977), the relative age of a stream sink in the west flank of the El Abra can be approximated depending on the depth of the canyon excavated in the El Abra and the height of the headwall at the entrance.
 The intermittent stream that enters Sótano del Toro during rainstorms has not excavated any perceptible canyon and the doline edge is right at the contact between the San Felipe shales and the underlying El Abra limestone.
 This would indicate this is an extremely young and recent stream capture, supporting the aforementioned age estimate.
-Nevertheless, the presence of an older, upper, and originally phreatic level (Figure 1A-B), which was later eroded vadosely before being abandoned in favor of the presently active lower level, which in turn is being pirated by a newer and even lower level (Figure 1C) is indicated by at least one and probably two episodes of water table lowering have occurred since the cave's inception.
+Nevertheless, the presence of an older, upper, and originally phreatic level (Figure 1a, 1b), which was later vadosely eroded before being abandoned in favor of the presently active lower level, which in turn is being pirated by a newer and even lower level (Figure 1c) as indicated by at least one and probably two episodes of water table lowering that have occurred since the cave's inception.
 Vertebrate fossils are found throughout all passages that experience flooding, both phreatic and vadose, suggesting that the age of the primary accumulation of the fossils corresponds to the final and current erosive stage of the cave.
-Thus, the fossils are significantly younger than 1.17-0.29 mya which is supported by their apparent Rancholabrean age (ca. 240,000 to 11,000 years BP) based on the vertebrate remains.
+Thus, the fossils are significantly younger than 1.17-0.29 Ma, which is supported by their apparent Rancholabrean age (ca. 240,000 to 11,000 years BP) based on the vertebrate remains.